 - You may be able to claim an individual as a dependent on your return regardless of age or relationship.
 Many children who are 18 or older may still be claimed as a dependent by their parents.
 Ask your preparer for guidance on claiming a dependent.

-If you can be claimed as a dependent on another person’s return you are required to report the PFD income to the IRS even if it was your only income.
+- If you can be claimed as a dependent on another person’s return you are required to report the PFD income to the IRS even if it was your only income.

-Most of the income you receive has already been reported to the IRS by the payer.
+- Most of the income you receive has already been reported to the IRS by the payer.
 The IRS knows what you have made.
 File a properly completed tax return to minimize your tax burden.

-It’s not too late to file.
+- Even if the tax deadline has passed, it’s not too late to file.
 If you are due a refund you may be able to collect the amount due for three years after the due date of the return.

-An extension of time to file is not an extension of time to pay.
+- An extension of time to file is not an extension of time to pay.